mllinares/pymds_dev/README.md

 NUTS or RandomWalk ?
 ------------------
-Both give equivalent results in equivalent runtime.
-You can use either one.
+Both give equivalent results in equivalent runtime, if you use NUTS with low tree depth and low warmup wich mimics the behaviour of a random walk.

 Link to publication
 --------------------